 Students Included in AMAO 1: Progress Data

 The AMAO for English language progress is measured by the growth in spring-to-spring scores on the ACCESS for ELLs™ test.
-"Progress" is defined as an increase of 10 or more scale score points (.5 or more proficiency levels starting at the 2014 administration) on the test as compared to the previous year's score.
+"Progress" is defined as an increase of.5 or more proficiency levels on the test as compared to the previous year's score.
 Students were counted in the AMAO1 calculations as follows:

 Students Included in AMAO 2: Attainment of Language Proficiency Data

-All students who take ACCESS for ELLs™ in the spring are included in calculating AMAO 2.
+The scores of all students who take ACCESS for ELLs™ in the spring are included in calculating AMAO 2.
 The targets for AMAO 2 include two cohorts: students who have been in a language assistance program for up to four years, and those who have been in a program five or more years.
-In order to meet AMAO 2, districts must meet both cohorts.
-Only cohorts of 10 or more students are counted for AMAO calculations.
+In order to meet AMAO 2, districts must meet the targets for both cohorts.
+Federal regulations require states to include the scores of all students in the calculation of AMAO 2.
+To comply with this requirement, the NJDOE implemented a new multiple-year methodology to calculate AMAO 2 for cohort sizes of fewer than 10 students.
+A district can meet the cohorts target as follows:

 "Attainment" is defined as a student having scored a 4.5 on the ACCESS for ELLs test.
 In order for a student to be counted as having attained English language proficiency, he/she must have achieved a score of 4.5 or higher.